eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 3.18 Access Certificate Authorities

-Access Certificate Authorities issue access certificate to all PID Providers, QEAA Providers, PuB-EAA Providers, non-qualified EAA Providers and Relying Parties in the EUDI Wallet ecosystem.
+Access Certificate Authorities issue an access certificate to all PID Providers, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers in the EUDI Wallet ecosystem.
+In addition, each Relying Party in the ecosystem also receives one or more access certificates, one for each of its Relying Party Instances.
 When these entities interact with a Wallet Unit to issue or request a PID or attestation, they will present an access certificate to prove their authenticity and validity.
 In order to receive an access certificate, an entity must be registered by a Registrar as described in [Section 3.17](#317-registrars).

+> Note: In the Implementing Acts, the term ‘wallet-relying party access certificate’ refers to the certificate used by relying parties to authenticate towards wallets.
+The ARF further clarifies that a Relying Party may operate multiple technical systems (‘Relying Party Instances’, see [Section 3.11.2](#3112-relying-party-instances)) to interact with Wallet Units, and that each of these needs a separate access certificate to do so.
+However, the legal subject of all of these access certificates is the wallet-relying party.

 Access Certificate Authorities are notified by a Member State to the Commission.
-As part of the notification process, the trust anchors of the Access CA are included in a Trusted List by a Trusted List Provider.
+As part of the notification process, the trust anchors of the Access CA are included in a List of Trusted Entities (LoTE) by a Trusted List or LoTE Provider.
 A trust anchor is the combination of a public key and an identifier for the associated entity.
 Wallet Units need these trust anchors to verify the signatures over the access certificates presented to them when a new PID or attestation is issued or when they receive an attribute presentation request from a Relying Party.

-The Trusted List Provider signs and publishes the Access CA Trusted List and makes the URL of the Trusted List available to a common trust infrastructure maintained by the Commission, the so-called List of Trusted Lists.
-Using the common infrastructure, any entity in the EUDI Wallet ecosystem will be able to find all Trusted Lists in the ecosystem.
+The Trusted List or LoTE Provider signs and publishes the Access CA LoTE and makes the URL of the LoTE available to a common trust infrastructure maintained by the Commission.
+Using the common infrastructure, any entity in the EUDI Wallet ecosystem will be able to find all Trusted Lists and LoTEs in the ecosystem.

+In order to enable detection of any event in which an access certificate was issued erroneously or fraudulently, an
+Access Certificate Authority logs all access certificates in a Certificate Transparency log, once such a log is available for access certificates.
+For more information, see the [Discussion Paper for Topic S](./discussion-topics/s-certificate-transparancy.md).
+For high-level requirements on Certificate Transparency, see [Topic 55](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2333-topic-55---certificate-transparency).

 ### 3.19 Providers of registration certificates